castamarc1/PowerAutomateUsers/README.md

 **Delegation Service** | 1 or many per flow | \[SharePoint, "", Not visible\] | na
 **Delegated Collection** | 1 or many per flow | URL of the SharePoint site that contain the list to which the flow has been shared | na
 **Delegated Resource ID** | 1 or many per flow | GUID of the SharePoint list to whom the flow has been shared | na

+# What's next
+You can easily extend the flow with missing pieces of information.
+For example, you cound include the Office 365 Users connector to retrieve the identity of each Power Automate user starting from the Principal ID GUID.